It’s my club. How can I help?

 Grading access ramp, Filling holes in grassed area, Building stage, Cooking breakfast, Providing music, Liaising with other flying clubs and with car clubs, Arranging trophies, Marshalling aircraft, Parking cars and motorcycles, Fencing, Poster and advertising

-Pool and Darts Contests – Adrian & Barbara Renkers
+Pool and Darts Tournaments – Adrian & Barbara Renkers

 While the Vice President is responsible for arranging for speakers at the club’s general meetings, it’s important that members reach out to their contacts to find presenters.
 Please let the VP know if you have anyone in mind from which you think the club would like to hear.

 Club History Archives – Millie Watson and Steve Stewart

 The club would welcome help from anyone interested.
 We have 60 years of inconsistent archives, spread among members, former members, the clubhouse etc. We need someone to gather the club’s history in one place, organize and create a mini-museum of sorts.

 Everyone can do this to help make connections in the local aviation community.

 The Abbotsford International Airshow is in August.
 There are many volunteer opportunities beyond what the AFC is specifically responsible for such as Airshow Campground, Fly-in and Aircraft Camping, General Aviation Display.
 Contact the club Secretary or one of the following captains to find a place to volunteer at the airshow for the AFC.

 This is partially done by those people we nominate to the airshow board.
 But we have many other members directly involved in airshow issues.
 Contact Bevan or one of the following to find a place to volunteer at the airshow for the AFC.